half2me/wireshark-antplus-dissector/Readme.md

 ## Wireshark dissector for the [ANT+](https://www.thisisant.com/developer/ant-plus/ant-antplus-defined) Protocol
 This dissector can be used to analyze ANT+ data captured from a usb device.
+Note: this is still a work in progress, and as such is expected to contain incomplete profiles.

 ## Building and Installing